G-Act/Power-Bi-Data-Analysis-Survey-/README.md

 - Power Query for full data cleaning:
   - Removed duplicates & nulls
   - Standardized role titles and responses
-  - Handled multi-select questions (split columns, unpivoted where needed)
+  - Handled multi-select questions
   - Created calculated columns for grouping difficulties/barriers
 - Visuals: Bar/column charts, pie/donut for proportions, treemaps for breakdowns, slicers for role filtering, cards for key stats

 ## How to Explore
 1. Download & Open the [.pbix file](Data-analysis-survey.pbix) in Power BI Desktop (free download from Microsoft).
-2. Refresh if you have the source CSV (included or linked).
-3. Use slicers to filter by role, difficulty level, region, etc.
+2. Use slicers to filter by role, difficulty level, region, etc.

 ## Key Learnings & Challenges Overcome